DCrust369/Multiversos/README.md

 * **Zig (25.3%)**: Used for the Hardware Abstraction Layer (HAL), boot protocols, and low-level "close-to-metal" efficiency.
 * **Assembly**: Initial boot-strapping and CPU-specific instructions.

+## 💻 operational system
+* **I developed this kernel like this, I wanted to create a linux distro based on mint linux on a windows in 2025 but we have a problem the organization on my windows 11 NT so I was testing distros and * **exploring my first distro was parrot security but I didn't like it so I went to arch, nobara to void and pop!_OS and I liked fedora - Native SELinux - Super updated kernel - pure GNOME so I used * * * **fedora 43 and migrated to fedora 44 the first version of this kernel was called Relix then it went to stax then VortexShield Kernel

 ## 🏗 Architecture

 Relix follows the **Microkernel** philosophy: